openEOPlatform/documentation/usecases/crop-classification/index.md

 Now, a complete datacube with features is available for further usage.

 ## 2. Model training
 Crop classification is generally tackled using a form of supervised learning, which requires a set of features with their respective labels.
 These labels often come in the form of labeled field polygons, however these polygons do not contain any of the features that your model might require.
+They need to be extracted from the DataCube that you created in the previous section.

-In OpenEO, we can perform feature point/polygon extraction using the parameter *sample_by_feature=True*.
+In OpenEO, we can perform feature point/polygon extraction using the parameter `sample_by_feature=True`.

 <CodeSwitcher>
 <template v-slot:py>